wp-plugins/decategorizer/readme.txt

 	need to set up a few redirection rules in WordPress admin under Manage->Redirection.

-	A note: no need to replace your 'category_base' option, the plugin will reset it to '/category'.
+	A note: replace YOUR-CATEGORY-BASE in target URL below with your category base text.
+If you're using the default option, "category", then put that in, instead (without quotes, of course).

 	...and a question: Are TAG, AUTHOR, SEARCH and COMMENTS the only things besides categories that have pagination?
 I based this on